All Episodes

 Congress doesn't have a role in confirmations or in executive action on amnesty or anything else, but all of a sudden they are culpable and have a responsibility when it comes to drone strikes.

-Can anybody say pass the book?
+Can anybody say pass the buck?

-Here's the story as it appeared in the French News agency.
+Here's the story as it appeared in the French news agency.

-The botched strike revealed the U.S. had no idea an American aid worker Warren Weinstein and an Italian humanitarian Giovanni Loporto were in the same compound as Al-Qaeda militants when the drone raid was launched in January.
+The botched strike revealed the U.S. had no idea an American aid worker, Warren Weinstein, and an Italian humanitarian, Giovanni Loporto, were in the same compound as al-Qaeda militants when the drone raid was launched in January.

-The White House also admitted that U.S. intelligence was flawed for another drone strike at about the same time, which killed two U.S. citizens who were Al-Qaeda operatives, but who Washington did not know were present.
+The White House also admitted that U.S. intelligence was flawed for another drone strike at about the same time, which killed two U.S. citizens who were al-Qaeda operatives, but who Washington did not know were present.

 Why would our intelligence be flawed after Obama has decided to no longer capture or interrogate prisoners?

-And why all of a sudden is it okay to blame intelligence after eight years of denying intelligence had anything to do with what George Bush screwed up in their words.
+And why all of a sudden is it okay to blame intelligence after eight years of denying intelligence had anything to do with what George Bush screwed up, in their words?

 Human rights groups and some lawmakers have long questioned the legality and the morality of the drone air war, citing estimates of thousands of civilian casualties caused by the strikes.